About Me

 MY EXPERIENCE

 I am passionate about serving the community and supporting organisations who ensure that counselling is accessible for everyone.
-In addition to my private practice, I counsel in the hospice sector at the esteemed and long established Peace Hospice Care, working with the bereaved, those living with a life-limiting diagnosis or those caring for a loved one.
+In addition to my private practice, I previously counselled in the hospice sector at the esteemed and long established Peace Hospice Care, working with the bereaved, the terminally ill, those living with a life-limiting diagnosis or those caring for a loved one.
 I am also an accredited counsellor of The Foundation for Infant Loss Training, a national award-winning organisation dedicated to raising awareness in public and medical fields of infant loss and bereavement.
-In this capacity I give my time to Alternatives, a charity with an 18 year history supporting individuals and families with pregnancy-related challenges and perinatal mental health.
+In this capacity I currently give my time to Alternatives, a charity with a long history supporting individuals and families with pregnancy-related challenges and perinatal mental health.

 As good practice, I attend regular clinical supervision, hold professional liability insurance and am a member of the British Association of Counsellors and Psychotherapists (BACP), abiding by their ethical code of conduct.
 I regularly undertake further training and attend conferences on up-to-date research in fields such as neuroscience, trauma and loss.